ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/top-tape.jpg" width="80%"></p>

-After securing the tubes on the top plate, the two side pieces can be slided over from the sides.
+After securing the tubes on the top plate, the two side pieces can be slid over from the sides.
 The three wires leaving the top panel need to be routed through one of the two holes in the top panel.

 <p align="center"><img src="./imgs/pillars.jpg" width="80%"></p>